 Specialised Learning Areas

-At Henley Beach Primary School, we have specialised teachers in the areas of Italian, Performing Arts, Physical Education and Science.
-Throughout the year, all students from foundation through to year seven have an opportunity to participate in these curriculum areas as a part of their learning journey.
+At Henley Beach Primary School, we have specialised teachers in the areas of Italian, Performing Arts, Physical Education, Technology and Science.
+Throughout the year, all students from Foundation through to Year 7 have an opportunity to participate in these curriculum areas as a part of their learning journey.

 All children have the experience of learning Italian at the school.
 Foreign language learning apart from the obvious benefits, allows the brain to develop pathways that also impact positively on other learning areas, e.g. mathematics, music and the understanding of their own first language.

-To me, language learning in a primary school setting is about a positive exposure to a foreign language and culture.
+Language learning in a primary school setting is about a positive exposure to a foreign language and culture.
 In the classroom, language is learnt through studying cultural topics or topics that are relevant to the children's lives.
-It is of paramount importance to me that the children's experience of learning Italian instills in them an interest and receptiveness to other people, languages and cultures throughout their lives.
+It is of paramount importance that the children's experience of learning Italian instills in them an interest and receptiveness to other people, languages and cultures throughout their lives.

 The Performing Arts